freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/+page.md

 So welcome, language engineer, to the world of Freon.
 This documentation is meant for you.
 It explains how Freon can help you in creating a language, and building a work environment for it.

-If you have questions that are not answered in this documentation, please get in contact with us, for instance via email at _info AT freon4dsl.dev_.
+If you have questions that are not answered in this documentation, please get in contact with the Freon team, for instance via email at _info AT freon4dsl.dev_.

 **Have fun!**